This page describes how to create page types in the Page types application.

 Select the features that you want to enable for the page type, depending on the intended purpose of the given pages:

-- Page builder – allows editors to manage page content through a user-friendly interface, using configurable widgets and page templates prepared by developers.
-The page builder feature must also be enabled in the code of the MVC live site application.
-For more information, see Page builder development.
+- Page builder – allows editors to manage page content through a user-friendly interface.
+This page type feature is required to work with configurable widgets, and adjust the layout of pages by selecting page templates.
+The page builder feature must also be enabled in the code of the live site application (see Page builder development).
 Enabling this feature also enables the URL feature – it is not possible to edit page builder pages without the page being accessible in some form.

 - URL – allows pages to have URLs configurable depending on the selected routing mode.
 This feature also controls the visibility of the Alternative URLs editing interface, if enabled for the site.